End of Life care and coronavirus

 If your carers develop symptoms of coronavirus they will need to self-isolate.
 Let your healthcare team know if this happens.

 You may have palliative care nurses and carers who visit you at home.
-The different nations in the UK have their own guidelines for health and social care.
-You can read the guidelines for:

 You can contact the service who provides your care to see what support they can provide.
 Anyone coming to your home will follow strict hygiene rules and government precautions to protect both of you and reduce your risk of developing coronavirus.